 The Henry Ford seeks to provide a world class history attraction experience in an environment that is safe, clean and comfortable.
 To accomplish this, we have adopted the following Code of Conduct, Rules and Regulations for Visitors.
 Any behavior that is disruptive to the experience of other visitors or is destructive toward exhibits, artifacts or the general facilities cannot be tolerated.
 Persons who violate these rules will be asked to leave the premises and may lose membership and/or admittance privileges.
 Violations perceived as criminal may result in arrest and prosecution.

-"Then Henry Ford properties" include Henry Ford Museum, Greenfield Village, The Henry Ford Giant Screen Experience, The Benson Ford Research Center, Ford Rouge Factory Tour (visitor center, loading area & busses), Lovett Hall, Henry Ford Academy & all surrounding areas owned by The Henry Ford including parking lots and Village Road.
+"Then Henry Ford properties" include Henry Ford Museum of American Innovation, Greenfield Village, The Henry Ford Giant Screen Experience, The Benson Ford Research Center, Ford Rouge Factory Tour (visitor center, loading area & busses), Lovett Hall, Henry Ford Academy & all surrounding areas owned by The Henry Ford including parking lots and Village Road.

 Code of Conduct for Visitors